Sociedade Independente de Comunicação

 SIC (acronym of full name Sociedade Independente de Comunicação) ("Independent Communication Society") is a Portuguese television network and media company, which runs several television channels.
 Their flagship channel is the eponymous SIC, the third terrestrial television station in Portugal, launched on 6 October 1992.
-SIC is owned by Impresa, a Portuguese media conglomerate.
+SIC is owned by Grupo Impresa, a Portuguese media conglomerate.
 It is one of the two private free-to-air channels in Portugal, among the seven terrestrial free-to-air channels broadcasting from the country.
-It too, is the most-watched channel in Portugal from 1995 to 2005, and again from 2019 to today.
+It was the most-watched channel in Portugal from 1995 to 2005, and again from 2019 to today.

-Other channels operated by SIC carried on satellite and cable TV in Portugal are: